Lyd-W/beckminster-crest/README.md

 # Features

 A website with a clear and easy to use layout that is responsive on all devices that can be recognised as the school's website through the use of the school's logo, colours and font families.
 The user can easily find the information they require on the clearly identified pages/sections with the ability to use a contact form if they have further enquires.
 There are also images throughout the site to demonstrate different aspects of the school with a large focus on enrichment activities that are displayed in a carousel.
-To encourage interaction, there is a video showing footasge of a student participating in mermaid swimming, I chose to display this activity as it is unique and more likely to attract interest whilst highlighting Beckminster Crest encourages and supports all types of enrichment.
+To encourage interaction, there is a video showing footage of a student participating in mermaid swimming, I chose to display this activity as it is unique and more likely to attract interest whilst highlighting Beckminster Crest encourages and supports all types of enrichment.

-Due to the large amount of information required for the uniform table, I chose to add a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/ "Bootstap - Accordion") feature so the user can open the full table if required, this prevents unnecessary visual clutter and scrolling.
-To help users locate where the school is, a location shown using [Google Maps](https://www.google.com/maps/place/Edinburgh+Castle/@55.9485977,-3.2024938,17z/data=!3m1!4b1!4m6!3m5!1s0x4887c79a2099c0f7:0x469a1eebe54c0a58!8m2!3d55.9485947!4d-3.1999135!16zL20vMGpwbl8?entry=ttu&g_ep=EgoyMDI1MDczMC4wIKXMDSoASAFQAw%3D%3D "Google Maps | Edinburgh Castle") has bdeen included.
+Due to the large amount of information required for the uniform table, I chose to add a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/ "Bootstrap - Accordion") feature so the user can open the full table if required, this prevents unnecessary visual clutter and scrolling.
+To help users locate where the school is, a location shown using [Google Maps](https://www.google.com/maps/place/Edinburgh+Castle/@55.9485977,-3.2024938,17z/data=!3m1!4b1!4m6!3m5!1s0x4887c79a2099c0f7:0x469a1eebe54c0a58!8m2!3d55.9485947!4d-3.1999135!16zL20vMGpwbl8?entry=ttu&g_ep=EgoyMDI1MDczMC4wIKXMDSoASAFQAw%3D%3D "Google Maps | Edinburgh Castle") has been included.
 As the school does not exist, the location used is Edinburgh Castle.

 ## Existing Features

 ### Navigation

-The website has a navigation stysem that has a consistent style across screen sizes, on smaller screens such as mobiles and tablets, the navigation compacts down into an expandable menu.
+The website has a navigation system that has a consistent style across screen sizes, on smaller screens such as mobiles and tablets, the navigation compacts down into an expandable menu.
 The Beckminster Crest logo is shown within the navbar and both the logo and the Beckminster Crest text can be clicked to jump back to the home page to offer a more convenient user experience.

 <b>Mobile navigation closed</b>